Gear & ReviewsGear ReviewsBoxingMuay ThaiSolo Training

 Are there free kickboxing apps?

 Yes.
-FightFlow has a free tier with core training modes.
-Heavy Bag Pro offers limited free workouts.
-Most “kickboxing fitness” apps in the app stores are free to download but gate real content behind a subscription.
+FightFlow has a 10-minute-per-day free tier across the full toolbox.
+Heavy Bag Pro unlocks one full workout per discipline.
+The Shadow Boxing App has a meaningful free tier.
+Kickboxing Fitness Trainer is fully free with ads.
+Most paid "kickboxing fitness" apps in the stores are free to download but gate real content behind a subscription.

 Ready to Improve Your Training?